OSmall/beacon-mc/README.md

 ## beacon server
 ### DDNS
 - if main server is alive, assign main server's IP to the domain
-- else assign beacon server's IP to the domain
+- else, assign beacon server's IP to the domain

 ### node-minecraft-protocol server
-- detects when a user tries to connect to the beacon server in Minecraft, and launches the main server
+- detects when a user tries to connect to the beacon server in Minecraft, and boots the main server EC2 instance using aws-cli

 ## main server
 ### MC Server